Digital puppetry: Waldo C. Graphic

-Trey Stokes was the puppeteer for both Mike Normal's SIGGRAPH debut and Robocop II.

-Sesame Street: Elmo's World
+Sesame Street: "Elmo's World"

-One of the most widely seen successful examples of digital puppetry in a TV series is Sesame Street's "Elmo's World" segment.
+One of the most widely seen successful examples of digital puppetry in a TV series is Sesame Streets "Elmo's World" segment.
 A set of furniture characters were created with CGI, to perform simultaneously with Elmo and other real puppets.
 They were performed in real-time on set, simultaneously with live puppet performances.
 As with the example of Henson's Waldo C. Graphic above, the digital puppets' video feed was seen live by both the digital and physical puppet performers, allowing the digital and physical characters to interact.